Frequently Asked Questions about Cincinnati State

 Yes.
 Cincinnati State Technical and Community College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
-Among other important benefits, this accreditation allows for transfer of credit to colleges/universities you may consider to complete the next level of your education.
+Among other important benefits, this accreditation allows you to transfer credits earned at Cincinnati State to other colleges/universities where you may want to continue your education.

 What is the academic calendar at Cincinnati State?

 Do other colleges and universities accept Cincinnati State credits?

 For almost all Cincinnati State degree programs, credits are designed to easily transfer to most four-year colleges and universities in the area.
 So you can begin studies at Cincinnati State, and if you choose to continue, you can easily transfer to another college or university.

 The Ohio Department of Higher Education makes it easy for students at one Ohio public college or university to transfer credit to another, through the Ohio Transfer Module, a designated group of general education courses.
 If you complete the full set of Transfer Module courses at Cincinnati State, they will automatically meet the requirements of the Transfer Module at another Ohio college or university.
 However, you might have to meet additional general education requirements at the institution where you transfer.

 If I attend Cincinnati State, can I live on campus?

 Cincinnati State does not own or manage any residence halls.
-There are apartments in the area that students can rent.
+There are apartments near the Clifton Campus that students can rent.
 The Clifton Campus is conveniently located off the I-75 Hopple Street exit, and is on Metro bus lines.

 How can I work and attend college at the same time?

-Cincinnati State offers many classes at a variety of times-- mornings, afternoons, evenings, and even on Saturdays to help make going to College a realistic addition to your schedule.
+Cincinnati State offers many classes at a variety of times-- mornings, afternoons, evenings, and even on Saturdays-- to help make going to college a realistic addition to your schedule.
 Cincinnati State also offers many courses online, which may allow you to take a class away from campus, and on a more flexible schedule.
-Cincinnati State also allows degree-seeking students to attend part-time if you need more flexibility.
+Cincinnati State also allows students to attend part-time if you need more flexibility.

 What are the parking arrangements at Cincinnati State?